As an Amazon Associate, I earn from qualifying purchases.

 Place a clean lid on the jar.
 Add a ring, and tighten to fingertip tight.

-Using canning tongs, gently place the jars in the canner.
 Lock the lid.
 Soon, steam will start coming through the vent pipe (I call it the steam chimney).
 Allow the steam to pass through for about 10 minutes.
 Then put the pressure regulator (I call it the chimney cap) on top.

-Pretty soon, the air vent will pop up.
-That is a sign that you’re starting to build pressure inside the canner (get excited.
-This is happening!).
-Under normal conditions, beets need to be pressure canned at 11 pounds of pressure for 30 minutes for pints or 35 minutes for quarts.
+Under normal conditions, beets need to be pressure canned at 11 pounds of pressure for 30 minutes for pints and 35 minutes quarts.
 See chart below for any changes to processing times.

 When the time is up, remove the canner from the burner and allow it to sit until you hear a distinctive “click” of the air vent dropping.
-Remove the pressure regulator and carefully remove the lid (Pro tip: I always use oven mitts when I take the lid off because the steam is super hot).
+Remove the pressure regulator and carefully remove the lid of the canner (Pro tip: I always use oven mitts when I take the lid off because the steam is super hot).
+Let the jars sit in the canner with the lid off for 5 minutes.

 Place hot jars on a towel where they can sit undisturbed for 12 hours.